 Filtering by tags in the Segment Library

-Step 4: Use the “Include” and “Exclude” parameters and the “AND” and “OR” options in the segment creation template to define the audience that you’d like to target.
+Step 4: Use the “AND” and “OR” options in the segment creation template to define the audience that you’d like to target.
+To exclude specific audiences, choose the negative parameters (is not, does not contain, etc) when defining your segment.

-When selecting conditions, you will see a classification for “Terminus” and the dropdown will include options for Terminus Advertising Audiences and for each of the firmographic fields (listed above).
+When selecting conditions, you will see a classification for “Terminus” and the dropdown will include options for Terminus Display Ad Tactics and for each of the firmographic fields (listed above).

 You will also see an option for “Campaign” that will allow you to enter the Campaign UTM parameter to identify visitors who arrive from that paid campaign.